7 Things to Know Before Installing a Cement Tile Floor

 2. Cement tile is extremely durable.

 Look around Europe and you’ll see cement tile floors that are 100 years old and then some.
 With the proper care, they can last a lifetime in your home, too.
-To hold up properly, cement tiles must be sealed with several coats of penetrating sealer during installation and reapplied periodically, as the surface is very porous without it.
+To hold up properly, cement tiles must be sealed with several coats of penetrating sealer during installation.
+Sealer must then be reapplied periodically, as cement tile surfaces tend to be very porous without sealing.

 3. Proper installation is key to a finished look.